 Conducted in collaboration with the Registry of Muslim Marriages (ROMM), the couples are required to attend premarital consultation and marriage preparation workshops, which include the Young Couples Programme and Parents Support Group.

 The young couples will be assessed based on their readiness for marriage.
 The session will also identify and address any potential issues that may affect the couples’ marriage, as well as discuss post-marriage plans.

-Counsellors also meet the couples’ parents to assess the level of functional support from them.
+Counsellors will also assess the level of functional support from the couples’ parents.

 The issues that are usually uncovered during these sessions include: